mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 losing the address family used to establish the connection can migrate to the other address family.

-This document proposes a QUIC Transport Parameter enabling a QUIC server to advertise additional addresses that can be used for a QUIC connection.
+This document proposes a QUIC frame and a QUIC transport parameter enabling a QUIC server to advertise additional addresses that can be used for a QUIC connection.

 # Conventions and Definitions